ASI Standards Revision Hub

 Keep up with the latest updates

-We’ll also be publishing a ‘Revision Digest‘ periodically to sum up recent activities, progress and milestones.
+We publish a ‘Revision Digest‘ periodically to sum up recent activities, progress and milestones.

 To stay updated on the Revision and wider ASI work, please sign up to our monthly Newsletter (watch for the Revision Digest notification banner).